|Status:||Rejected||Start date:||30 May 2016|

 I agree that with that viewpoint.
 We should not start messing with the database directly, but implement this in the drupal-way (using the Drupal API for accessing the database)

-#3 Updated by wuttke almost 4 years ago
+#3 Updated by wuttke about 4 years ago

 Under Drupal 8 (#1451), we might use RESTful services, described at https://drupalize.me/blog/201401/introduction-restful-web-services-drupal-8